-In CrossFit, you could say the workout is the WOD, and the training is the EMOM or those sessions done with your coach in private.
-Because of the focus on improvement, training should always be performed slower than a workout; in training, every single rep should be scrutinised by your coach or yourself and the mirror—in a workout, you’re just going for it.
+In CrossFit, you could say the workout is the WOD, and the training is the EMOM, or those sessions completed with your coach in private.
+Because of the focus on improvement, training should always be performed slower than a workout; in training, every single rep should be scrutinized by your coach or yourself and the mirror—in a workout, you’re just going for it.

 So if you’re only participating in WODs all the time, the fact is you’re just working out, not training to get better.
 This means you’re probably not making progress as quickly as you could, and might even be getting injured more frequently than you should.